Text Input

 Within the Text Input component, an embedded Input allows for further customization of the following properties:

-- date: Restriction to date values with an associated date picker.
+• date: Limits input to date values with a date picker.

 See Formats for a description of available formats.

-- Read-Only Option: Toggle the readOnly property to prevent users from editing the input content.
-This is useful when displaying pre-filled or calculated data that should not be modified.
+• Read-Only Option: Toggle the readOnly property to prevent users from editing the input content.
+This is useful when displaying pre-filled or calculated data that should not be modified. explorer

 Data Integration